NuevoFoundation/workshops/content/english/guidelines/getting-started.md

 \workshops> hugo -D server
 ```

-This'll output some build information but the most important line is going to be along the lines of: `Web Server is available at //localhost:1313/ (bind address 127.0.0.1)`
+This will output some build information but the most important line is going to be along the lines of: `Web Server is available at //localhost:1313/ (bind address 127.0.0.1)`

 You can now launch your favorite web browser and open up //localhost:1313/ and should see the site up.